 Food-Away-From-Home Demand is Seasonal

 Variations in consumer demand for food away from home (FAFH) can be studied in greater detail by observing average daily sales at FAFH outlets.
 Sales at full- and limited-service outlets follow similar patterns year after year.
 Sales typically increase the most during the spring and continue to increase more slowly during the summer.
-FAFH sales typically decline toward the end of the year, but full-service restaurants see a boost in December.
+While sales at limited-service restaurants peak in the summer, sales at full-service restaurants see a boost in December.
+However, when the calendar flips to January, a noticeable downturn in FAFH sales typically occurs.

 Download chart data in Excel format

-Food Away From Home at the State Level
+Food Away From Home at the U.S. State Level

-• In 2023, Washington, DC ($10,644), Nevada ($6,907), and Hawaii ($6,679) had the highest per capita FAFH sales in the United States, each more than 30 percent higher than the fourth highest State (California) at $5,133.
-Possible factors for these outliers include tourism for all three areas as well as interstate-commuting employees in Washington, DC.
-Tourists and commuters may tend to spend more on FAFH, a relatively more costly form of food purchases, than on food at home (FAH) in the States they are visiting.
+- In 2024, Washington, DC ($11,376), Hawaii ($7,232), and Nevada ($7,151) had the highest per capita FAFH sales in the United States, each more than 30 percent higher than the fourth highest State (California) at $5,584.
+Possible factors for these outliers include tourism for all three areas, as well as interstate-commuting employees in Washington, DC.
+Tourists and commuters tend to spend more on FAFH, a relatively more costly form of food purchases, than on food-at home (FAH) in the States they are visiting.

 Download chart data in Excel format